zircleUI/zircleUI/README.md

 ## Features

-- **Zoomable UI/UX** Enjoy a different UI/UX with the built-in zoomable navigation.
+- **Zoomable UI/UX:** Enjoy a different UI/UX with the built-in zoomable navigation.

-- **Circles everywhere** Breaking away from the conventional UI with a circular UI Kit.
+- **Circles everywhere:** Breaking away from the conventional UI with a circular UI Kit.

-- **Responsive** zircle-ui works pretty well on mobile devices and big screens.
+- **Responsive:** zircle-ui works pretty well on mobile devices and big screens.

-- **Customizable themes** Aren't the integrated color themes enough?
+- **Customizable themes:** Aren't the integrated color themes enough?
 No problem, it is easy to create new ones.

-- **Zero-conf routes** Using Vue-router?
+- **Zero-conf routes:** Using Vue-router?
 Let **zircle-ui** handles the routes for you.

 ## When to use zircle-ui?